24 Different Types of Snakes in Missouri

 These snakes are known for their sleek and shiny black scales, which give them a striking appearance.

-They are excellent climbers, often found in trees or other elevated areas.
+They are excellent climbers and are often found in trees or other elevated areas.
 Their diet primarily consists of rodents, such as rats and mice, which makes them valuable in controlling pest populations.

 These snakes are often found in wooded areas and occasionally spotted near buildings or barns, where they may hunt for rodents.